boutell/tome/README.md

 ## Where will it run?

+Mac and Linux: definitely.
+Windows Subsystem for Linux: definitely.
+Windows: maybe.

-There are minor issues around file paths that probably interfere with using this under plain Windows, plus my terrible termcap implementation won't be able to figure out your console supports ANSI escapes.
-But it should work great in Windows Subsystem for Linux.
+There are minor issues around file paths that probably interfere with using this under plain Windows.
+The terminal escapes used on output should be fine now in updated Windows 10 or Windows 11, but it's anybody's guess what the keycodes are.
 Contributions to fix plain-Windows issues are welcome.
-Mac and Linux both work already.

 ## Commands